Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Method

 \section{Method}

-We aim to learn a mapping from illuminant chromaticity to a CST using a two-stage method, visualized in Figure~\ref{fig:setup}, involving calibration data capture within a lightbox (Section~\ref{sec:data_capture}) and training a lightweight CST-MLP (Section~\ref{sec:model}).
+We aim to learn a mapping from illuminant chromaticity to a CST using a two-stage method, visualized in \cref{fig:setup}, involving calibration data capture within a lightbox (\cref{sec:data_capture}) and training a lightweight CST-MLP (\cref{sec:model}).